MRCollective/ChameleonForms/docs/html-attributes.md

 ### Output it directly to the page

-You may notice that the `HTMLAttributes` definition above extends `IHtmlString`.
+You may notice that the `HTMLAttributes` definition above extends `IHtmlContent`.
 As you might expect, this means you can directly output it to the page, e.g.

 ```html
 @{